Ebo1996/MInt-navigation/README.md

 - Protected routes are enforced in the frontend using `ProtectedRoute` and roles defined in the auth context.
 - The API is mounted under `/api/` and includes auth, departments, feedback, QR, sectors, settings, and admin endpoints.

-## License

-This project does not include a license file.
-Add one if you plan to share or distribute the code.